ucalyptus/GSSOC-Guide-2020/README.md

 ## My project: Spotify Recommendation Engine
 I am glad to announce that I am a project admin in this year's GSSOC.
 My [project](ucalyptus.github.io/Spotify-Recommendation-Engine/) is on creating a recommendation engine for Spotify.
+## Project Intro on Youtube
+This video should serve as an intro for my project Spotify Recommendation Engine .
+This project has been selected in Girlscript Summer of Code 2020 and previously in KWoC and JMoC .
+[Link to Video](https://youtu.be/otrW8brCAiU) .

 ## Follow GirlScript on [Twitter](https://twitter.com/girlscriptsoc).